 Your Ventilation System

 Because we have a furnace, we have ducts running throughout our house.
-When I vacuum, I often lift the cover off the ducts and vacuum the first few feet (and pick up any small toys the girls have dropped down there).
+When I vacuum, I often lift the cover off the ducts and vacuum the first few feet (and pick up any small toys the kids have dropped down there).
 You will also want to dust fan and vent covers as needed.

 If you don’t have a furnace, you might not have ductwork.
 You may still have an exhaust vent or ventilation fans, though.
 In one of our homes which had electric baseboard heaters, we had a vent in the living room that went directly outside.
 Have this vent checked to make sure it is clean and properly adjusted for the season.
 If your fans are unusually noisy, have them repaired or replaced.